 GEBSER V. LAGO VISTA INDEP.
-SCHOOL U.S. SUPREME CT.
-(JUNE 22, 1998)
+SCHOOL

-- Case involved faculty/student sexual harassment. - Supreme Court created high standard that students must meet to prevail on a sexual harassment claim against institutions when an employee/student consensual relationship is basis of claim. - Court said you cannot recover monetary damages against the school unless the behavior has been reported to someone with power to alter the situation ("actual notice") and "deliberate indifference" has been demonstrated by the school.
+- Case involved teacher/student sexual harassment. - Supreme Court created high standard that students must meet to prevail on a sexual harassment claim against institutions when an employee/student consensual relationship is basis of claim. - Court said you cannot recover monetary damages against the school unless the behavior has been reported to someone with power to alter the situation ("actual notice") and "deliberate indifference" has been demonstrated by the school.

 GEBSER V. LAGO VISTA INDEP.
-SCHOOL 524 U.S. 274 (1998)
+SCHOOL